domRiddle/ASF/Deprecation.md

 Stage 1 happens once given feature becomes deprecated, with immediate availability of another solution (or none if there are no plans of re-introducing it).

 During this stage, ASF will print appropriate warning when deprecated function is being used.
-As long as it's possible, ASF will try to mimic the old behaviour and keep compatible with previous behaviour.
+As long as it's possible, ASF will try to mimic the old behaviour and keep being compatible with it.
 ASF will keep being in stage 1 regarding that functionality at least until next stable version.
 This is the moment when, hopefully without breaking compatibility, you can make appropriate switch in all your tools and patterns to satisfy new behaviour.

 ### Stage 2